NotMedic/lonelypotato/README.md

 # lonelypotato
-Modified version C++ version of RottenPotatoNG /https://github.com/foxglovesec/RottenPotatoNG).
+Modified version C++ version of RottenPotatoNG (/https://github.com/foxglovesec/RottenPotatoNG).
 Only exe version.
-This version includes the API calls to CreateProcesAsUser)= and CreateProcessWithTokenW() in order to execute a process passed from command line.
+This version includes the API calls to CreateProcesAsUser() and CreateProcessWithTokenW() in order to execute a process passed from command line.
 Command line args are:
 1) Type of API Call (u) = CreateProcesAsUser, (t) = CreateProcessWithTokenW , (*) = both